anniezh12/hiring-engineers/answers.md

 >Question:- Set the Timeboard's timeframe to the past 5 minutes

-This part is quite easy, just go to dashboard and move the graph pointer to 5 minutes before.
+This part was also quite easy, just went to dashboard and moved the graph pointer back 5 minutes on the time scale.

 ![Timeboard created](images/visualizing-data/timeboard-five-min-ago.png)